rgscherf/testing-best-practices/objectives/3-act.md

 Many tests in our current test code simply instantiate the class being tested, relying on constructor code (and private methods called within) to reach >75% code coverage.

 The framework requires that tests perform specific actions on the target class.
-For the most part, this means calling public methods.
+This means calling public methods on the target class.
 Preferably each test will [only call one method](./9-one-concept.md) and then [check its result](./4-assert.md).

 "Act on Data" is the second part of the [Arrange/Act/Assert](https://github.com/testdouble/contributing-tests/wiki/Arrange-Act-Assert) pattern.
 Use of this pattern is highly recommended for test classes.